bharats997/Continuity_Manager/Product Requirements Document (PRD)_ Business Continuity Management System (BCMS) - Phase 1_Tasks.md

      * `GET /departments`: To retrieve a list of departments (filter by `organizationId`, sort by `name`).
      * `GET /departments/{id}`: To retrieve a single department by ID.
      * `PUT /departments/{id}`: To update an existing department.
        * Input validation: `name` uniqueness check during update. `departmentHeadId` and `locationIds` must exist.
+(Department Head ID validation: [COMPLETED - Cascade, 2025-06-02], Location IDs validation: [REVIEWED - Cascade, 2025-06-02])
      * `DELETE /departments/{id}`: To soft delete (mark `isActive=FALSE`) a department.
    * Implement business logic for linking/unlinking multiple locations to a department.
+   * Fix NameError for OrganizationModel in department_service.py, enabling department creation and updates.
+[COMPLETED - Cascade, 2025-06-02]
    * Ensure all API endpoints respect the user's `organizationId` for data isolation (multi-tenancy).
+[VERIFIED for Dept Head Update - Cascade, 2025-06-02]
    * Implement basic RBAC: Only users with 'BCM Manager' or 'Admin' roles can access these endpoints.
 3. **Frontend (React/Tailwind):**
    * Create a dedicated React component for 'Department Management'.